There are many reasons why someone fails on to summit Kilimanjaro. Let’s look at the most common reasons.

 We state over and over that the single most important decision you make is what operator you climb with.
 Guides who are inexperienced and insufficiently trained do not put you in an advantageous position to succeed simply because they do not know how to give optimal instructions to their clients.
 This includes knowing how to deal with elevation, food and water intake, injury prevention, handling adverse weather and pace setting.

 As mentioned above, altitude sickness is the main obstacle for a successful climb.
-Solid, well trained guides like Peak Planet’s staff know how to prevent and treat altitude sickness.
-By doing health checks and with careful monitoring of each clients, our guides can act immediately if they notice a person may not be acclimatizing.
+Solid, well-trained guides like Peak Planet’s staff know how to prevent and treat altitude sickness.
+By doing health checks and with careful monitoring of each client, our guides can act immediately if they notice a person may not be acclimatizing.
 The best guides on the mountain will increase your chances of summiting.

 The summit day is the most difficult.
 You will wake up at midnight, eat and begin your summit attempt.
 It will be cold, dark and windy.
 After several hours of this, the sun will rise as you reach Stella Point and your morale will be lifted.
 From here you have an additional hour of climbing to get to achieve your goal.
 Once you reach the top, you’ll take a short break for snacks and a photo shoot.
 You’ll then begin your descent back down to high camp for a brief stay to eat.
 From there you’ll descend for several more hours to a much lower elevation camp.
 It is this long day that can wear on even the most avid hiker.
 It is a difficult and mentally challenging day.